projectsveltos/sveltos/docs/rolling_updates/rolling_upgrade.md

 ![Sveltos: triggering rolling upgrades](../assets/rolling_upgrades.gif)

-By setting the __reloader__ field to true in the ClusterProfile, you enable automated rolling upgrades that ensure the latest configurations are consistently applied to your applications.
+By setting the __reloader__ field to `true`, you enable **automated rolling upgrades** that ensure the latest configurations are consistently applied down the applications.
 This significantly simplifies the maintenance and enhancement of your Kubernetes cluster, promoting stability and efficient resource utilization.

 1. Deployments: When a ConfigMap or Secret mounted by a Deployment is modified, Sveltos promptly detects the change and initiates a rolling upgrade for that Deployment.
 This ensures that any changes in configuration or secrets are promptly and securely propagated to the running instances of the application.
 2. StatefulSets: Similar to Deployments, StatefulSets can take advantage of Sveltos' monitoring capabilities.
 Modifications to the ConfigMap or Secret mounted by a StatefulSet will trigger rolling updates for the StatefulSet instances.
 This allows for controlled and consistent updates to stateful applications while maintaining data integrity.
-3. DaemonSets: Sveltos extends its monitoring to DaemonSets as well.
-If a ConfigMap or Secret used by a DaemonSet is modified, Sveltos takes the initiative to perform a rolling upgrade across all the nodes where the DaemonSet is deployed.
+3. DaemonSets: Sveltos extends its monitoring to DaemonSets.
+If a ConfigMap or a Secret used by a DaemonSet is modified, Sveltos takes the initiative to perform a rolling upgrade across all the nodes where the DaemonSet is deployed.
 This way, any changes made to the resources are efficiently propagated throughout the cluster.

 [^1]:__nginx-data__ ConfigMap
 ```yaml